 This CD was nominated for Blues Foundation's 2010 Best Self-Produced CD competition by the Diamond State Blues Society and made it into the top 12 semi finals!
-Click on the CD image for song samples at CDBaby.com.
+Click on the CD image for song samples at Amazon Music.

 Three Legged Dog is the eagerly anticipated 3rd release from The Porkroll Project.
 This go round, the songwriting chores got spread around a little, and the result is a mix of great music, which includes seven original songs written by the band members and four cover songs.

-Check out the full length versions of some representative songs from the three Porkroll Project CD's.
+Check out the full length versions of some representative songs from each of the four Porkroll Project CD's.

 Below are a number of CD reviews and a collection of quotes about the Porkroll Project Band.